By Brian Robinson.

 Once you block something, it can still be difficult to pull away from that thought so we may need to have a distraction.
 To this end, we should always have both mental and physical distractions in place so we can switch to them.
 A mental distraction would be something like planning a holiday in your mind, or doing a visualisation where you take yourself off to somewhere calm and relaxing.
 A physical distraction would be where you say play a game on your phone or do a crossword.

-Once we have made decisions about thought issues, it is a good idea to try and come up with a new view about the thinking trait.
-For example, when considering worry, we might realise that human beings are naturally programmed to have a negative default thought setting.
+When considering worry, we might realise that human beings are naturally programmed to have a negative default thought setting.
 This is not a matter of coincidence.
 We are far more likely to survive if we focus on negative problems especially those relating to danger.
 We are not programmed to dwell on positive things.
 When positive thoughts come into our heads, they hardly ever linger.
 This natural trait is something we have to manage, because the reality is, negative thinking can take on a life of its own and spiral out of control.
 And that’s when it ends up as worry.
-So our new view, should be that we are the ones who decide what does or does not go on in our heads.
 It’s fine to have concerns and act on them; but pure worry gets us nowhere.

 After we’ve done the analysis of a thought problem, made our decisions, and taken a new view, it can also be helpful to come up with a ‘relaxing statement’.
 This is something we can apply to the thought whenever it returns.
 For example, if the thought problem is very complicated with no obvious solution, we could always meet it with a statement like ‘no matter what happens I will do my best’, or, ‘I’ll try and do what’s right for everyone’.
 All-embracing statements like these can be very relaxing and help to take some of the heat out of the situation.